-with respect to whether or not they select articles based on novelty and perceived impact.
+aPublication policies with respect to whether or not they select articles based on novelty and perceived impact.
 Journals are ranked by impact factor, and those without impact factors are marked ‘NA’.

+bSource: 2012 Journal Citation Reports©, published by Thomson Reuters